mpv-player/mpv/DOCS/man/en/options.rst

     search for video segments from other files, and will also ignore any chapter order specified for the main file.

+``--ordered-chapters-files=<playlist-file>``
+    Loads the given file as playlist, and tries to use the files contained in it as reference files when opening a Matroska file that uses ordered chapters.
+This overrides the normal mechanism for loading referenced files by scanning the same directory the main file is located in.

+    Useful for loading ordered chapter files that are not located on the local filesystem, or if the referenced files are in different directories.

+    Note: a playlist can be as simple as a text file containing filenames separated by newlines.

 ``--osc``, ``--no-osc``
     Whether to load the on-screen-controller (default: yes).